 FASHIONING EMOTIONAL HEALTH

-"This is the story of my Scentsory Design® research at Central Saint Martins College of Art & Design, where I work as a Senior Research Fellow in the School of Fashion & Textiles.
+"This is the story of my Scentsory Design research at Central Saint Martins College of Art & Design, where I work as a Senior Research Fellow in the School of Fashion & Textiles.
 I am regularly asked where I got the idea for my research, but rarely do I tell the truth because of the stigma I have experienced over the past two decades.
 Instead I say the idea came whilst volunteering as a ‘buddy’ for the Terrence Higgins Trust, offering emotional support for people living with HIV and AIDS – but that is only half of the story.

 In 1991, I graduated with a degree in Fashion Communication from Central Saint Martins, which led to a career as a fashion stylist in the media (pop promos, editorial, TV).
-While I was a student I went to Japan looking for work and came back having met my future husband Marc Rolland, who was the menswear designer for Thierry Mugler (‘sci-fi’ creator of best-selling perfume ANGEL).
-He introduced me to the wonder of science fiction – and this is where my ‘science fashion’ story began.
+While I was a student, I went to Japan looking for work and came back having met my future husband Marc Rolland, who was the menswear designer for Thierry Mugler (‘sci-fi’ creator of best-selling perfume ANGEL).
+He introduced me to science fiction – and this is where my ‘science fashion’ story began.

-A few years after graduating, I became very ill and was diagnosed with Bipolar II Disorder.
+A few years after graduating, I became very ill and was diagnosed with Bipolar Affective Disorder (type II).
 I experienced deep depression, manic highs and chronic insomnia; it was a very chaotic and scary period and I was told “never tell anyone”.
-The illness had a catastrophic effect on me as a stylist as I was suddenly incapable of communicating with anyone, particularly in the fashion industry - ironic really, given that fashion is a form of expression, a desire to interact and communicate.
+The illness had a catastrophic effect on me as a fashion stylist as I was suddenly incapable of communicating with anyone, particularly in the fashion industry - ironic really, given that fashion is a form of expression, a desire to interact and communicate.
 Marc encouraged me to look at science and think of fashion in a completely different light; more towards an emotional force for giving ‘positive energy’.
 Inspired by a 1980s quote from Thierry Mugler on the future of fashion being “more about wellbeing and less about well-showing”, I took this statement to heart, launched myself into the world of wellness and went and did a PhD at the Royal College of Art.

 My goal was simple: to create a ‘Smart Second Skin’ that could be worn as a protective layer to enhance my mood, offer emotional support and help me communicate better.
 Thanks to Professor John Miles at the Royal College of Art who supported my sensory research (and saved my life!)
 I invented futuristic ‘wellness fabrics’ based on our most evocative sense and primitive communication system – the olfactory sense.

 Marc also has bipolar.
-As a successful designer in the fashion industry (Salvatore Ferragamo, Brunello Cucinnelli), he has had a dramatic impact on my work over the past 20-odd years.
+As a successful designer in the fashion industry (Thierry Mugler, Salvatore Ferragamo, Brunello Cucinnelli), he has had a dramatic impact on my work over the past 20-odd years.
 It has not been easy; however the bonuses that my type of bipolar gives, such as the wider range of emotions and creativity, even the hypomania at times, outweigh the negative aspects (depression, pain, anger, rage, sadness, social anxiety, fatigue, low self-esteem) and it has all played a major part in my Smart Second Skin vision.
-With our experience as radical thinkers, sensitive designers and long-term users of health services, our ambition is to start a design-led ‘Science Fashion Lab’ in Cambridge linked to Haute Couture in Paris.
+With our experience as radical thinkers, sensitive designers and long-term users of mental health services, my ambition is to start a design-led ‘Science Fashion Lab’ in Cambridge linked to Haute Couture in Paris.

 Fifteen years after completing my PhD and giving birth to our three beautiful children (Madeleine 15, Thaddeus 11 and Zéphyr 10), the demand to improve quality of life, coupled with the fast acceleration of technologies, has led to a growing trend of ‘wellbeing’ and personal health monitoring tools.
-During those fifteen years, I have worked on numerous wellness projects from my Smart Second Skin clothing, that emits scent by mimicking the neurobiological delivery system found under skin, to the eScent® personalised user-worn delivery device, capable of dispensing wellbeing scents in response to a stimulus.
+During those fifteen years, I have worked on numerous wellness projects from my Smart Second Skin clothing, that emits scent by mimicking the neurobiological delivery system found under skin, to the eScent personalised user-worn delivery device, capable of dispensing wellbeing scents in response to a stimulus.
 In 2000, I also worked for an MIT Media Lab start-up company promoting ‘wearable technologies’ inspired by Star Trek (think ‘tricorder’ and ‘communicator’).

 Fashion will always have the glitzy ‘well-showing’ element, but it is rarely used as a platform for ‘wellbeing’, and this is where I am using my bipolar diagnosis to inform my research into this interface of creative design and scientific principles.
 However, I am fully aware that I must tread carefully due to the sensitivity of the condition.